Guide to Lighthouse Boat Tours,

 Maine Windjammer Cruises

-Many windjammer cruises to suit any tourist’s needs in operation since 1936.
-Completely restored 19th century schooners 123-foot Grace Bailey and the 115 foot Mercentile to carry up to 29 passengers.
-They also have the Mistress as a more private vessel to carry up to 6 passengers for a unique private ride.
-Weekly and weekend cruises along the Maine coast and Penobscot Bay.
+Offers many windjammer cruises to suit any tourist’s needs, in operation since 1936.
+The 115 foot Mercentile, a historic landmark, can carry up to 29 passengers.
+They also have the Mistress and the Swift as more private vessels to carry up to 6 passengers for a unique private ride.
+Weekly and weekend cruises along the Maine coast and Penobscot Bay, including fall foliage cruises.

 P.O.
 Box 617 Camden, ME 04843